Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 - A consistent point of accountability

-- Input on strategy and help setting focus of the organization as a whole and for each of its operating leaders
+- Input on strategy and to help set the focus of the organization as a whole and of each operating leader

 - Access to key resources such as experience, best practices, training, funding, and prospective employees, customers, investors, partners, and possible acquirers.

-Leadership’s mandate is to execute their strategy and operating plan while it tracks and reports on progress to establish a pattern of successful performance against plan.
-Stakeholders (owners, founders, management, board, employees) are anxious for the Startup to achieve results that make it clear the organization is on a solid and predictable track to fulfill its mission and to generate returns on their financial and personal investments.
+Leadership’s mandate is to execute its strategy and operating plan while it tracks and reports on progress to establish a pattern of successful performance against the plan to achieve a targeted result in a time frame.
+Stakeholders (owners, founders, management, board, employees) are anxious for the Startup to achieve results that make it clear the organization is on a solid and predictable track to fulfill its mission to generate returns on financial and personal investments.

-The organization’s culture, or way of working, takes shape and hardens as does its core values or its beliefs that shape behavior,
+The organization’s culture, or way of working, takes shape and hardens as do its core values (i.e., its beliefs that shape behavior).

 If a Startup is about making pizza, a Credible organization is about building a pizza-making business (see e-Myth Revisited by Gerber).
 The agenda moves from getting things done to building systems that get things done.